-Housed in Limerick’s beautiful 18th century custom house, The Hunt Museum is named after John and Gertrude Hunt.
-They were antique dealers and advisers to collectors and their personal lifetime collection of around 2000 artefacts forms the centerpiece of the museum as well as other collections and visiting exhibitions.
+Housed in Limerick’s beautiful 18th-century custom house, The Hunt Museum is named after John and Gertrude Hunt.
+They were antique dealers and advisers to collectors and their personal lifetime collection of around 2000 artefacts form the centrepiece of the museum as well as other collections and visiting exhibitions.
 There’s a treasure trove to discover here-from Irish Iron Age and Bronze Age pieces to works by Picasso and Renoir.

 3. St.Mary’s Cathedral

 Before we leave the city, we must visit St. Mary’s Cathedral.
 It was founded in 1168 and is the oldest building in Limerick that is still in use.
 It was built on the site of a palace donated by the King of Munster, Donal Mor O’Brien and parts of that original palace are thought to be found in the structure that exists today, including the impressive West Door.
 No visit to Limerick city would be complete without stopping by to take in this beautiful historic building which remains a place of worship to this day.